- The Importance of Sleep (Quality)

 I approach sleep similarly to how I approach nutrition — by trying to mimic the behavior of our Paleolithic ancestors.

 As a result, the “thin sheet” approach doesn’t really fit into that strategy, because it doesn’t reflect how humans have slept throughout evolution.
+By “thin sheet” approach I mean using only a thin sheet as a cover without any extra layers, such as a duvet or blanket.

 Why We Chose Eight Sleep